 University College Birmingham has an overall positivity measure of 84% across all questions, ranking 14th of all institutions with at least 500 responses in this year’s results.

 The survey, which is entirely based on student feedback, is completed by nearly half a million students annually.
 This year 803 students from the University shared their thoughts.

 Known for being an excellent barometer for student attitudes towards universities, receiving these results is an acknowledgment of the effort academic and supporting staff put into making the student experience as good as it can be.

-University College Birmingham came in the top 50% of institutions nationally for 6 out of 7 key themes, and students shared particular praise for the communication of University College Birmingham’s mental wellbeing services where respondents gave an 8 percentage point higher than average score for satisfaction.
+University College Birmingham came in the top 50% of institutions nationally for all 7 key themes, and students shared particular praise for the communication of University College Birmingham’s mental wellbeing services where respondents gave an 8 percentage point higher than average score for satisfaction.